 In 2008, 3.6 additional adjoining acres were purchased for expansion of shade trials and future gardens named after former neighbor, the late Eddy Souto.
 2010 saw the initial preparations for the Souto Garden beds and in 2011 JLBG expanded the on-site composting facility to allow for increased production.

-In 2012 Plant Delights dramatically expanded field production capacity for rare perennials with longer production times.
-This space is shared with JLBG research, trials, and plant breeding evaluations.
+Between 2008 and 2012 Plant Delights Nursery dramatically expanded field production capacity for rare perennials with longer production times.
+This space was/is shared with JLBG research, trials, and plant breeding evaluations.

 Garden Development 2013 - 2014

 Much like 2012, 2013 was also a pivotal year at JLBG.
 Tony married Anita A. White in 2013 and she established the Center for Mindfulness and Nonduality at Juniper Level Botanic Garden.
 Anita offers a nondual Christian perspective as she unfolds the perennial wisdom literature.
 She has taught meditation and mindfulness since 1992.